 It’s not always easy for a Techie to find the right language for its audience.
 If you don’t understand what is being explained because your counterpart uses acronyms or abbreviations or seems to speak in a different language, it really is ok for you to say so and ask for a simpler explanation.
 It’s a matter of alignment, and a good Techie will be happy to make adjustments as necessary.

 A tech person knows that it is often helpful to explain something in more than one way when talking to a non-technical person.
 Don’t be shy, and encourage your counterpart to do so.
 You can start by either raising questions yourself by making analogies, or ask whether you understood that correctly.
 Or, you could ask for supporting materials, like screenshots, numbered lists, reference articles, or other documents.

 Over to You

-If you want to go deeper into the matter, you can subscribe to my free email course ‘How to Conquer Tech Fear’ and get some very valuable strategies at hand at how to overcome what is holding you back.
+If you want to go deeper into the matter, you can subscribe to my free email course ‘How to Conquer Tech Fear’ (see the box at the end of this post) and get some very valuable strategies at hand at how to overcome what is holding you back.

 You can also get in touch with me for a clarity session.
 I am one of these empathetic techies – and in these Clarity Sessions I help people figuring out what technological infrastructure works best for their needs.
-Sometimes I help with pointing out a set of useful tools, sometimes I recommend an approach for a business process, sometimes I take away the fear of doing things wrongly – and sometimes it’s all of them.
+Sometimes I help with pointing out a set of useful tools – and I preferably do this in my Tool Brainstorming Sessions.
+Sometimes, I recommend an approach for a business process, or I take away the fear of doing things wrongly – and sometimes it’s all of them.
 If you would like a perspective “from a techie”, don’t hesitate and schedule a consultation with me.

 Now it’s your turn.
 I’d love to hear back whether these tips have been helpful for you or not.
 You can leave a comment below and share with me what your biggest obstacles are with your fear of tech.